MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue:** You can't search for external users even if you enter full email address.

 - **Issue:** If you receive a message where @mention *Everyone* is used, it will show in your feed as a personal mention.</br>
-  Details: The @mention Everyone feature is still pending for this release.
+  **Details**: The @mention Everyone feature is still pending for this release.

 ### Meetings

 - **Issue** Commercial cloud customers are unable to join a meeting hosted in a Government cloud (including GCC, GCC High, DoD) using Cross Cloud Anon (CCA).</br>
   Details: This feature is still pending in new Teams.
 Switch back to classic Teams for this meeting.

-- **Issue:** When using the “Share screen” option to share content, notifications will still pop up, even if you have notifications muted.</br>
+- **Issue:** When using the "Share screen" option to share content, notifications will still pop up, even if you have notifications muted.</br>
 Details: The meeting attendees may see preview content in those notifications.</br>
   **Workaround**: Use "Share window" or "PowerPoint Live" instead of "Share desktop".

-- **Issue:** Some meeting details won’t appear in new Teams.</br>
+- **Issue:** Some meeting details won't appear in new Teams.</br>
   Details you won't see include forwards, "show as," and assigned meeting categories.

-- **Issue:** When you close a meeting window by selecting "X" in the upper-right corner, you won’t receive a prompt saying, “Are you sure you want to leave?”</br>
+- **Issue:** When you close a meeting window by selecting "X" in the upper-right corner, you won't receive a prompt saying, "Are you sure you want to leave?"</br>
   **Workaround**: If you leave a meeting by accident, re-join.

-- **Issue:** For channel meetings, you won’t see a banner at the top of a channel when a meeting hosted there's active.</br>
+- **Issue:** For channel meetings, you won't see a banner at the top of a channel when a meeting hosted there's active.</br>
   **Workaround**: Select Join in the channel conversation to join the meeting.

 - **Issue:** When you disable attendee mic/camera, it may not look like it's disabled to attendees.</br>